-To locate file assets in Scene7 Publishing System, you can view assets by type, sort assets in the Browse Panel, conduct a simple search, conduct an advanced search, and filter for assets.
+To locate file assets in Dynamic Media Classic, you can view assets by type, sort assets in the Browse Panel, conduct a simple search, conduct an advanced search, and filter for assets.

 The Personal Setup screen offers options for choosing how you want to conduct searches.
 For example, you can choose a default search type and choose whether to include user-defined fields in searches.
 For more information, see Personal Setup .

 To see only files of a certain type as you browse, open the Show drop-down menu in the Asset Library, and then choose a file type.
 Only assets of the type you chose appear in the Asset Library.

 To sort the contents of a folder or search results in the Browse Panel, select the Sort menu and choose an option.
 The options are Name, Size, Type, Date Created, and Last Modified.

 You can choose Ascending or Descending to sort assets in ascending or descending order by the criteria you choose.

 In List View, you can sort by clicking a column name.

 Conducting a simple search